 April Wolfe is the film critic for L.A.
 Weekly.
-Her criticism and features also appear in other Voice Media Group publications and in VMG's film partner the Village Voice.
-She's written for The Atlantic, Marie Claire, CityLab, Vice and many others, and she's the founder and a producer of One Axe Plays, a film and theater collective for women writers and directors.
-As a filmmaker, she's produced a feature film, written and directed a handful of shorts and worked in creative development as a top-level story analyst.
+Her criticism and features also appear in the Village Voice.
+She's also produced a feature film, written and directed a handful of shorts and worked as a story analyst.

 5 days ago | Film and TV

 Over the phone from his Los Angeles office, David Lynch tells me, “It was all Harry Dean.
 I’d do anything for Harry Dean.”
 The visionary director is referring to taking on an acting role in John Carroll Lynch’s directorial debut, Lucky, which star...

 7 days ago | Film Reviews

 Filmmaking is not a poor man’s game.
 Even as digital cameras get cheaper, making a film worthy of release still requires dough to get off the ground, which means the folks who tell stories through cinema tend to come from backgrounds of privilege....

 Sean Baker is one of the few filmmakers working today who gets that it's possible to find joy in small, difficult corners of the world.
 His film Tangerine, about two transwomen and their hilarious exploits across Los Angeles, doesn't bow...

 Writer/director Angela Robinson’s Professor Marston and the Wonder Women is achingly normal, in a good way.
 Robinson has proven herself capable of melding her sincere and often endearingly campy sensibilities to any cinematic style — spy spoofs (D...